lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

   - aws
 ---

-I recently needed to send a big payload to CloudWatch and I managed to increase my chances of staying within the AWS payload size limits by using gzip encoding on the request body with `boto3`.
+I recently needed to send a big payload to CloudWatch and I managed to increase my chances of staying within the AWS payload size limit by using gzip encoding on the request body with `boto3`.

-Unfortunately, with `boto3`, gzip encoding is not enbled by default nor can be turned on with some configuration.
-What's worse is that, as of today, there isn't a great body of documentation or examples available on how to achieve this.
+Unfortunately, with `boto3`, gzip encoding is not enbled by default and it can't be turned on with some simple boolean flag.
+To make things worse, as of today, there isn't a great body of documentation or examples available on how to achieve this.
+Or maybe I am just terrible at _googling_...

 I had to go down the rabbit hole to figure out how to support this use case and, in this article, I want to share what I learned with you.

 ## Send gzipped metrics to CloudWatch using boto3

-Ok, this is the TLDR; for the ones that just need a quick solution that they can copy and paste:
+Ok, this is the TLDR; a little gift for the ones in a rush that are looking for a quick _copy-pastable_ solution.

+Be aware that the various AWS SDKs are just a convenience layer in front of the AWS HTTP API.
+Python and `boto3` are no exception.
+Every time you are calling a method on a `boto3` client, you are just sending HTTP requests to AWS behind the scenes...

+This is how you can intercept and modify such HTTP requests, before they are sent to AWS:

+  1. `boto3` has a built-in event system that, among other things, it allows you to intercept (and even modify) HTTP requests that are ready to be forwarded to AWS.
+  2. By using this event system, you can implement an event handler that takes the payload of an outgoing requests and gzips it.
+The same handler can also alter the set of outgoing HTTP headers so that it can indicate the request is gzipped by adding the header `Content-Encoding: gzip`.

+Here is a code example that uses a CloudWatch client, intercepts calls to the `PutMetricData` API and gzips the request payload:

 ```python
 import boto3